-- ELSA small group support
+- Nurture 1:1 and small group support

-- Pastoral Support Plan (if necessary)
+- Pastoral Support Plan

-- Individual support form a LSA or a teacher (as appropriate)
+- Individual support from an LSA or a teacher

 Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.

 11. Pupils with a social worker